In python, for

 Else Block Executed

-Generally, if you use one loop inside of another loop we will call it a nested loop.
+Generally, if you use one loop inside another loop, we will call it a nested loop.
 In python, you can create one for loop inside of another for loop based on your requirements.

 Following is the example of creating the nested for loop in python.